MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Enhance your security on the web**.
 Improvements to **Enhance your security on the web** in *edge://settings/privacy* now include **Basic** as the new default option.
 With this option, Microsoft Edge will apply added security protection to the less visited sites.
 This preserves the user experience for the most popular sites on the web.
-For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

 ## Version 104.0.1293.41: August 1